Curriculum Overview

 Science is an innovative and engaging subject that encompasses learning across the three disciplines; Biology, Chemistry and Physics.

-At Key Stage 3, we follow the Kerboodle Science Programme of Study that covers all elements of the National Curriculum.
+At KS3, we follow the Kerboodle Science Programme of Study that covers all elements of the National Curriculum.
 In Biology, areas such as Cells, Structure and Function of the Human Body Systems, Health and Lifestyle, Ecosystem Processes, Adaptation and Inheritance are studied in detail.
 Chemistry topics such as Particles and their behaviour, The Periodic Table, Acids and Alkalis are explored through practical investigations.
-In Physics, pupils discover their physical environment through topics such as Forces, Sound, Light, Energy, Electricity and Magnetism which incorporates multisensory activities for a better understanding of concepts and content.
+In Physics, pupils discover their physical environment through topics such as Forces, Sound, Light, Energy, Electricity and Magnetism, which incorporate multisensory activities for a better understanding of concepts and content.
 With this knowledge gained at this key stage, pupils are equipped with the foundational skills and knowledge that is transferred to KS4, post 16 and beyond.

-At Key Stage 4, we study the AQA qualification and pupils are given the opportunity to gain two Science Qualifications namely; Entry Level Science (Single/Double Award), GCSE Single Award Biology.
+At KS4, we study the AQA qualification and pupils are given the opportunity to gain two Science Qualifications namely, Entry Level Science (Single/Double Award), GCSE Single Award Biology.

 We continue to inspire and engage pupils with learning beyond the classroom through different outreach activities throughout the year.